rajgopalhota/JWT-SPRINGBOOT/README.md

 - The `SecurityContext` stores the authenticated user's details.
 If you're troubleshooting authentication issues, logging the details in the filter will help trace issues like token validation or missing tokens.

 ---
-## Conclusion

-This project provides a simple implementation of JWT-based authentication in a Spring Boot application.
-The key components include a custom JWT authentication filter, security configuration, and the ability to access protected routes with a valid token.
-This architecture can be easily extended to handle additional security features such as role-based access control and token refresh mechanisms.

----

 ## Day 2: Enhancements and API Design